Magdalene College, Cambridge: Porters' lodge and First Court

 Past the chapel, the hall separates the First Court to the west and the Second Court to the east.
-This is where daily formal dinners are served.
-The hall itself was first built in the early 16th century, again with many later refurbishments but never gas or electric lighting—Magdalene's hall is unique in Oxbridge in relying solely on candlelight.
+This is where formal dinners are served.
+The hall itself was built in the early 16th century, again with many later refurbishments but never gas or electric lighting — Magdalene's hall is unique in Oxbridge in relying solely on candlelight.
 To the far end of the hall is the High Table, placed on a platform one step above ground level, where fellows and their guests dine.
 Students dine at three long benches in front of and perpendicular to the High Table and spanning to the entrance.
 Flanking the entrance is a double staircase leading to a minstrels' gallery and the senior combination room.
 The walls of the hall are decorated with 15 portraits of notable benefactors and past members.

-Both the old and new Master's Lodges are located just to the north of first court.
-The old Master's Lodge, connected directly to the building on which the porter's lodge was situated, was built in the 16th century and vacated in 1835.
+Both the old and new Master's Lodges are located just to the north of First Court.
+The old Master's Lodge, connected to the building in which the porters' lodge is situated, was built in the 16th century and vacated in 1835.
 The Master's Lodge then moved to a new location about 50m north of the previous location.
-This new lodge was subsequently torn down and rebuilt in 1967 to give the Master a less grandiose, but more comfortable residence.
-The building which used to be first Master's Lodge is now known as Old Lodge and is predominantly used for student accommodation.
-Other than Old Lodge, there are also student rooms scattered around the buildings surrounding First Court, including the areas on top of the hall.
+This new lodge was rebuilt in 1967 to give the Master a less grandiose, but more comfortable residence.
+The building which was the first Master's Lodge is now known as Old Lodge and is predominantly used for student accommodation.
+A number of senior fellows and students have rooms in the buildings surrounding First Court, including the Bursar, the Senior Tutor, and the Chaplain, as well as the President of the Middle Combination Room, the President of the Junior Combination Room, and the Captain of Boats.